 What is the Discovery Program?

 Discovery's mission is to help students successfully transition to college and also throughout their undergraduate experience while maximizing their academic potential.
 Our staff consists of one professional and a select group of student assistants called Discovery Advisors (DAs).
-Our DAs serve as a first step for students to acquire academic guidance, gain knowledge about the resources available on campus and learn how to effectively improve their time management strategies, study techniques and note-taking skills.
+Our DAs are internationally certified by the College Reading and Learning Association (CRLA) as advanced peer mentors and they serve as a first step for students to acquire academic guidance, gain knowledge about the resources available on campus and learn how to effectively improve their time management strategies, study techniques and note-taking skills.
 Our graduate student academic success coaches provide individual assistance such as organizational coaching and mentoring.

 Discovery Center Locations